diegocbarboza/F1_SteeringWheelDisplay/README.md

 Please keep in mind this is a small hobby project, so the code is not very optimized and it's possible that a lot of edge cases are not being threated.
 If you run into any issues, disconnect the Arduino and start the console application again.

 This version is compatible only with F1 2020.
-I haven't bought F1 2021 yet, but if anyone wishes to send it to [me as a gift](https://steamcommunity.com/id/diegocbarboza/) , I could try adding support to it :)

 ## Components